OnePlus Screen Replacement Cost UK 2026

 Are your OnePlus replacement screens genuine?

-We fit OEM-grade panels that preserve the colour, brightness, refresh and touch of the original.
-We tell you exactly what is going in before any work starts, and we refuse aftermarket copies that dim the Fluid AMOLED.
+We fit OEM-grade panels that hold the original's colour, brightness, refresh and touch, and you hear which grade is going in before we start.
+We will not drop in the aftermarket copies that dim a Fluid AMOLED and skew its colour.

 Will I lose my data during a OnePlus screen replacement?